microsoft/SizeBench/src/ExternalDependencies/DIA/readme.txt

-The current version of DIA: Visual Studio 2022 17.2 Preview 3
+The current version of DIA: Visual Studio 2022 17.5

 Here's how to take a new drop of DIA:
 1. Get msdia<version>.dll from somewhere.